Psingh12354/Quiz_With_Registration_And_Login/README.md

     btnStart.bind("<Leave>",button_hover_leave)
     Label(screen3,text="Quiz Time",bg=None,fg="gold",font=('Courier', 80, 'bold'),justify="center").pack(pady=(10,30))
     Label(screen3,text="Click if ready",bg=None,fg="gold",font=('arial', 20, 'bold')).pack(side=BOTTOM)
     Label(screen3,text="1.
 All Questions are compulsary.\n\n2.
 Each question contain 5 points.\n\n3.
 No negative marking.\n\n4.
 In case if you find merge in any other activity than strict action will be taken against you.\n\n5.
 One attempt for each question.\n\n6.
-No further rectification is done.\n\n7.
-Once u move to next question previous answer can not be canged only one attempt for each question.\n\n",width=155,font=("Times", 16,"bold"),background="white",foreground="black").pack(side=LEFT)
+Once u move to next question previous answer can not be canged only one attempt for each question.\n\n7.
+In last you need to enter your system number to save your marks else no marks is being uploaded.\n\n",width=155,font=("Times", 16,"bold"),background="white",foreground="black").pack(side=LEFT)

 def password_not_recognised():